 1. Scope

 1.1.
-Terms used in this Temporary Specification are defined in Section 2.
+Terms and acronyms used in this Temporary Specification are defined in Section 2.

 1.2.
 This Temporary Specification applies to all gTLD Registry Operators and ICANN- accredited Registrars.

 1.3.
 Where specified, this Temporary Specification includes requirements for registrations for which Registry Operator and Registrar are required to, or MAY opt to, apply the “Interim Model for Compliance with ICANN Agreements and Policies in Relation to the European Union’s General Data Protection Regulation”.

+NCSG Comment: As noted above, if you actually believe in compliance with law, broaden this to include applicable data protection law.

 1.4.
 The requirements of this Temporary Specification supersede and replace the requirements contained in Registry Operator’s Registry Agreement and Registrar’s Registrar Accreditation Agreement regarding the matters contained in this Temporary Specification.
 To the extent there is a conflict between the requirements of this Temporary Specification and the requirements of Registry Operator’s Registry Agreement and Registrar’s Registrar Accreditation Agreement, the terms of this Temporary Specification SHALL control, unless ICANN determines in its reasonable discretion that this Temporary Specification SHALL NOT control.

+NCSG Comment: This is insufficiently clear, both here and in the entire text.
+Stipulate precisely which clauses have been superceded.
+This should not remain open to stakeholder interpretation, and further wrangling about which clauses still apply.
+Reissue the documents as drafts promptly so that we may comment on them.

 2. Definitions and Interpretation